jakubknap/Item-Management/README.md

 ## Features
 List the ready features here:
 - User can signup new account (registration), or login with username & password.
-- By User’s role we authorize the User to access resources.
 - The user can create his own items and display a list of them